Events Calendar

 History

-This cabin was built in 1932.
-It originally contained a Findlay Norway cook stove which has now been replaced with a CSA-approved wood stove.
+The McKaskill Lake Ranger Cabin was built in 1932.
+Originally, it contained a Findlay Norway cook stove which has now been replaced with a CSA-approved wood stove.
 It, like many other cabins, was used by Park rangers patrolling their areas.
 A new roof was put on it in 1939.
-Road access was made possible in 1953 with the construction of the Ontario Hydro Line.
-In view of the road access, the cabin was extensively used by Park canoe rangers and timber technicians carrying out their duties in the area.
-In 1993, the cabin received extensive repairs with the finishing touches being put on it in 1996.
+Road access (for Park Staff only) was made possible in 1953 with the construction of the Ontario Hydro Line.
+In view of the road access, the cabin was extensively used by Park canoe rangers and timber technicians carrying out their duties in the Park.
+In 1993, the cabin received repairs with the finishing touches being put on it in 1996.

 • All cabins have fire extinguishers, wash basin, metal pail, shovel, broom, dust pan, bunks (no mattresses), CSA-approved wood-burning stove and chimney, stove operating instructions, heat shields behind and under the stove, table and chairs, and an outside closed-in toilet.